HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

 ### Unrecoverable syntax errors

-To check for unrecoverable errors, we use the [Rework](https://github.com/reworkcss/css) CSS parsing engine.
+To check for unrecoverable errors, we use the <a hreflang="en" href="https://github.com/reworkcss/css">Rework</a> CSS parsing engine.
 An unrecoverable error is one where the error is so bad, the full stylesheet is unable to be parsed by Rework.
 Last year, 0.94% of desktop pages, and 0.55% of mobile pages contained an unrecoverable error.
 This year 13% of desktop and 12% of mobile pages had such an error.
 This seems like a large jump, however due to some changes in methodology (adding size thresholds) it is likely that not all of the instances are unrecoverable errors.

 ## Nonexistent properties